Thriving Families Defining, detecting and tackling child neglect

 - support over-stretched statutory services such as in social care, health and education

-Explanation: In 2014/15 48% of child protection plans in Bradford were due to neglect – compared to 45% in England.
+Explanation: At 31 March 2016 41% of child protection plans in Bradford were due to neglect.

 Thriving Families is working in Cardiff and Vale of Glamorgan to identify neglect at an earlier stage to:

 - reduce the number of children reaching the threshold for child protection intervention – ie being placed on the child protection register

 Neglect is a common issue particularly in Cardiff where the proportion of children on the child protection register due to neglect is

 Explanation: In 2014/15 41% of children on child protection registers in Cardiff and 39% in Vale of Glamorgan are on them due to neglect – compared to 40% in Wales.

 Thriving Families is working in Grimsby and North East Lincolnshire to:

 - significantly reduce the prevalence and impact of neglect upon children and young people